How the coronavirus has hit global sport

 — The Netherlands’ Eredivisie has been suspended until March 31.

-— Three UEFA Europa League games on Thursday including Manchester United away to LASK Linz will have no fans, while the ties between Inter Milan and Getafe and Roma and Sevilla have been postponed.
+— Three UEFA Europa League games on Thursday including Manchester United away to LASK Linz had no fans, while the ties between Inter Milan and Getafe and Roma and Sevilla were postponed.

 — The Netherlands’ friendly against Spain set for March 29 cancelled.
 The United States has called off friendlies against the Dutch on March 26 and Wales (March 30).